 To say that the coronavirus pandemic accelerated digital adoption across industries would be an understatement.
 Trying times like these breed innovation, and the restaurant industry alone has incurred arguably the most drastic changes to avoid permanent shutdown.
+We look into the future of restaurants, and how the pandemic has altered their business operations.

 McKinsey projects that the restaurant industry could expect full recovery not sooner than 2025 with Technomic consultancy reporting that 20-25% independently-run restaurants will never reopen.
 Granted that government schemes like Eat Out to Help Out and the extended rent moratorium did give some breathing room to the industry, full recovery can only be achieved if businesses start rethinking their channels and operating models to reflect this new normal.